wissam-sib/dilbert/Readme.md

 * ``train_bert``: contains the command to run the training and the evaluation of bert (base english uncased).
 A single parameter is required (output folder).
 For example, you can type ``./train_bert bert_output_folder/`` in a terminal.
 This will run the train/eval command, save all the necessary files in ``bert_output_folder`` (model, checkpoints, etc...), and finally display the evaluation results.

-At the end of the process you should obtain a result close to: 'exact': 81.02175969725639, 'f1':88.52084791459409
+At the end of the process you should obtain a result close to: ``'exact': 81.02175969725639, 'f1':88.52084791459409``

 * ``train_albert``: equivalent to ``train_bert`` but for albert, you can run it by typing ``./train_albert albert_output_folder/``.

-Results should be close to: 'exact': 83.28287606433302, 'f1': 90.53438278266508
+Results should be close to: 'exact': ``83.28287606433302, 'f1': 90.53438278266508``

 * ``train_dilbert``: equivalent to ``train_bert`` but for dilbert, you can run it by typing ``./train_dilbert dilbert_output_folder/``.
 You can edit ``--non_interaction_layers 10 \`` in the command in ``train_dilbert`` to set the number of non interaction layers.

-Results should be close to: 'exact': 76.16840113528855, 'f1': 84.52591032935983 for a number of non interaction layers k=10
+Results should be close to: 'exact': ``76.16840113528855, 'f1': 84.52591032935983`` for a number of non interaction layers k=10

 * ``train_dilalbert``: equivalent to ``train_dilbert`` but for dilalbert, you can run it by typing ``./train_dilalbert dilalbert_output_folder/``.
 Similarly to dilbert, you can edit ``--non_interaction_layers 10 \`` in ``train_dilalbert``.

-Results should be close to: 'exact': 78.77010406811732, 'f1': 87.06184364043625 for k=10
+Results should be close to: 'exact': ``78.77010406811732, 'f1': 87.06184364043625`` for k=10

 ## ODQA on OpenSQuAD

-Here we explain how to evaluate the proposed end-to-end approach for open domain question answering on OpenSQuAD (answering to questions using the entire English Wikipedia).
+Here we explain how to evaluate the proposed end-to-end approach for open domain question answering on ``OpenSQuAD`` (answering to questions using the entire English Wikipedia).

 Before running ODQA experiments, you need to prepare the data (get the wikipedia dump, preprocess it, index it with pyserini).

 ### Data preparation

 A data file (Wikipedia dump from (Chen et al., 2017)) is required to run the experiments in this section.
-You can download it by running the script download.sh from [the DrQA repository](https://github.com/facebookresearch/DrQA/blob/master/download.sh):
+You can download it by running the script ``download.sh`` from [the DrQA repository](https://github.com/facebookresearch/DrQA/blob/master/download.sh):

 You'll obtain an archive containing many files.
 The only file that we are interested in is ``docs.db`` in the ``wikipedia`` folder.
-To transform it into the right json format for pyserini, you can use the script ``prepare_files_for_opensquad.py`` (make sure ``DB_PATH`` is properly set to the location of ``docs.db``).
+To transform it into the right json format for ``pyserini``, you can use the script ``prepare_files_for_opensquad.py`` (make sure ``DB_PATH`` is properly set to the location of ``docs.db``).
 This script uses functions from [the DrQA repository](https://github.com/facebookresearch/DrQA/blob/master/download.sh) (please check their License before usage).

 ```
 python prepare_files_for_opensquad.py